KritiCParikh/FitFusion-AI-Hackathon/README.md

 --

-## 💡 Features
+## What It Does

 - 🍽️ **Meal Plan Generator**
-  Personalized meals based on mood, time, budget, and dietary preference.
+  Suggests meal ideas based on your mood, dietary preferences, time, and budget.

 - 🏋️‍♂️ **Workout Plan Generator**
-  Adaptive exercise routines based on emotional state and available time.
+  Recommends tailored workouts that suit your energy and mood.

-- 🌸 **Emotion Garden**
+- 🌿 **Emotion Garden**
-  Detects emotion from mood descriptions and visualizes it symbolically.
+  Detects your current emotion and reflects it using symbolic visuals (e.g., 🌸 for joy, 🌧️ for sadness).
+  It also connects to a companion project where users grow a digital **AI-powered garden** based on their daily emotional check-ins.

+  **Problem Solved:**
+  Many people don’t regularly check in with their mental or emotional state, or feel overwhelmed when they do.

+  **Solution:**
+  Every time you describe how you feel, the AI:
+  - Labels your emotion
+  - Plants a flower, tree, or stone in your personal **Emotion Garden**
+  - Optionally turns your mood into a piece of **poetry** or **music**

-- 🔍 **Web Wellness Assistant**
+- 🔍 **Smart Wellness Chatbot**
-  Get real-time search results, answers, and images via Tavily's smart API.
+  Uses the **Tavily API** to provide helpful web articles, suggestions, and images in real time.

 ---